Splitting differential equations using Galois theory: Introduction

-In \cite{jin2020internality}, Jin and Moosa prove a similar theorem for $q$ generic type of an equation of the form $\delta(x) = f(x)$ with $f \in F(X)$, internal to the constants and with binding group $G_a$, $G_m$ or $G_a \rtimes G_m$.
-Theorem \ref{theo: A} is therefore a generalization of their result to arbitrary high dimension, with the caveat that we now need the binding group to be linear nilpotent (thus excluding the $G_a \rtimes G_m$ case).
+In \cite{jin2020internality}, Jin and Moosa prove a similar theorem in $\mathrm{DCF}_0$, for $q$ generic type of an equation of the form $\delta(x) = f(x)$ with $f \in F(X)$, internal to the constants and with binding group $G_a$, $G_m$ or $G_a \rtimes G_m$.
+Theorem \ref{theo: A} is therefore a generalization of their result, with the caveat that we now need the binding group to be linear nilpotent (thus excluding the $G_a \rtimes G_m$ case).
 The result should also hold for linear solvable binding groups, we reserve this question for future work.

 To prove Theorem \ref{theo: A}, we make heavy use of binding groups.
 Consider a fibration $f : p \rightarrow f(p)$, and assume that $p$ is $\calC$-internal.
 This gives rise to a definable group morphism from the binding group of $p$ to the binding group of $f(p)$.
 Using the type-definable groupoids of \cite{jimenez2019groupoids}, we connect splitting of the fibration $f$ to definable splitting of the induced morphism between binding groups, thus obtaining necessary and sufficient conditions for splitting of $f$.